henryhyunwookim/gmail-agent/README.md

 The script will:
 - Build and deploy the container to Cloud Run
-- Create a Cloud Scheduler job to run daily at 5:00 AM
+- Create a Cloud Scheduler job to run twice daily at 5:00 AM and 5:00 PM
 - Set up all necessary permissions

 ### Verify Deployment